jemini-io/blog/posts/intro-to-js-proxy.md

 In the `get` method, we first check if this is a call to a log method.
 Then we check if the `getLogLevelOfMethod()` is less than our currently configured `target.level`.
 If so, instead of calling the logger’s log method, for example the `debug` method, we simply return a no-op method.

 This ensures that we skip the `Logger` function to serialize the crazy large object.
+By default always return the original property being accessed!

 ## Use the FastLogger